kenzonagari/tetris-project/README.md

 <img src="https://i.imgur.com/vvyrgm0.png" width="200">

-From the pattern, we can deduce the following formula (note that the mathematical operation is on the right side to follow code syntax).
+From the pattern, we can deduce the following formula (note that the mathematical operation is on the right side to follow programming conventions).

 <img src="https://i.imgur.com/Rl3orRC.png" width="300">